• ABOUT CARL BIRKELBACH

 For most of recorded history all power was held by Pharoughs, Kings and Emperors and there was no such things as Individual HR, except to serve the autocrat.
 In my opinion, I see 3 main events that changed history for HR

-The 2ed Event occurred with Thomas Paine, in the writing the pamphlet Common Sense, which calling for a new nation to be formed based on the HRs for the Individual.
+The 2ed Big HR Event occurred with Thomas Paine, in the writing the pamphlet ‘Common Sense,’ which called for a new nation to be formed based on the HRs for the Individual.
 This was an Astounding and Revolutionary idea, resulting in Thomas Jefferson writing The Declaration of Independence in 1776.
-We all know the 1st paragraph of the Declaration of Independence.
-It has become part of our ethos, which binds us together of who we are as individuals, a nation and as citizen of the world.
+We all know the words of the 1st paragraph of the Declaration of Independence as it has become part of our ethos, which binds us together, of who we are as individuals, a nation and as citizen of the world.
+Let’s take a detailed look at that first paragraph of this historical document, which changed the world:

-We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these rights are Life, Liberty and the pursuit of Happiness, deriving their just powers from the consent of the governed,—That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it
+“We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these rights are Life, Liberty and the pursuit of Happiness, deriving their just powers from the consent of the governed,—That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it.”

-The main difference between UN HR and US HR is essentially that The US Constitution protects individual civil and political rights through placing enforceable limits on the US government, while the UN envisions a broader universal social concept of HRs that all nations should strive to achieve, such as basic pay, free education, health care, child care, senior care, adequate housing, guaranteed retirement benefits, and a minimum standard of living.
+The main difference between UN HR and US HR is essentially that The US Constitution protects individual HR through placing enforceable limits on the US government, while the UN envisions a broader universal social concept of HRs that all nations should strive to achieve, such as basic pay, health care, child care, senior care, adequate housing, guaranteed retirement benefits, and a minimum standard of living.In the US, these are so far not self-evident human rights, but privileges.

 A Quick Worldwide Current View of Human Rights

-European Union, Brittan and Canada PROBLEM: 6 of G7 nations have debt above 100% of GDP, making it difficult affording health care and senior care while life and health spans are zooming to the 90 and 100..
-When France retirement was raised from 62 to 64, it almost cause a government shutdown .GOOD: Parliamentary system
+The European Union, Brittan and Canada PROBLEM: 6 of G7 nations have debt above 100% of GDP, making it difficult affording health care and senior care, while life and health spans are zooming into the 90s and 100s.
+When France retirement was raised from 62 to 64, it almost cause a government shutdown.
+GOOD: Parliamentary system

-Congress in the past has reinforced the Constitutional protections against the military, through the Posse Act of 1878, designated io keep soldiers out of civilian policing.
+Congress in the past, has reinforced the Constitutional protections against the military, through the Posse Act of 1878, designated to keep soldiers out of civilian policing.
 The Supreme Court has upheld these limits in Youngstown v.
-Sawyer (1952) It should be noted that the President can invoke the Insurrection Act, Section 253, which can nullify all these Constructional and legal protections.
-While the judicial system and the Supreme Court argue what is lawful, the majority of Americans appear to be more concerned about, what is right.
+Sawyer (1952).
+However, it should be noted that the President can invoke the Insurrection Act, Section 253, which can nullify all these Constructional and legal protections.

-This question cannot be taken lightly.
-Let me tell you my own personal story of protest.
+Some have suggested, we take to the streets in protest?
+This responsibility cannot be taken lightly.
+Let me tell you my own story of protesting, that puts this into perspective.
 In 1968 the Viet Nam War divided the nation.
-I was against the war and for the US troops to come home.
-The 1968 Democratic convention was held in Chicago and I attended a peaceful anti-war protest of about 1000 people in Grant Park, when someone took down the American flag from a flagpole.
-The police came in swinging.
-Us men formed a line, and hooked arms, to let the women and children escape.
-I was hit on the head and still have the scare.
+I was against the war, but for the US troops to come home.
+The 1968 Democratic Convention was held in Chicago and I attended a peaceful anti-war protest of about 1000 people in Grant Park, when someone took down the American flag from a flagpole.
+The police came in swinging clubs.
+Us men instinctively formed a line, and hooked arms, to let the women and children escape.
+I was hit on the head and seriously injured.

 The Futures for Human Rights